LA Galaxy sign Chicharito in $10m transfer from Sevilla | Goal.com

 Hernandez will join up with a Galaxy side that is looking to replace Zlatan Ibrahimovic, who departed at the end of the 2019 season after scoring 52 goals in two campaigns with the club.

-The Mexico national team's all-time leading scorer has long been linked with a move to MLS and has finally made the leap after spending 10 years in Europe.
+The forward has long been linked with a move to MLS and has finally made the leap after spending 10 years in Europe.

 Hernandez left his hometown club Chivas de Guadalajara in 2010 to join up with Manchester United and had plenty of success in five seasons with the Red Devils, scoring 59 goals and winning two Premier League titles.